Formulir Kontak

 Süleyman earned his Turkish title, Kanunî (“the Lawgiver”), for codifying and expanding the kanun—secular administrative law—alongside the sharia.
 He did not replace religious law; he supplemented it with clear, written regulations on taxation, land tenure, military service, criminal penalties, and court procedure.
 The kanun was collected in kanunnames—bound books that judges and governors were required to follow.

-He reformed the timar system (military fiefs), making sure sipahis (cavalrymen) actually lived on their land and trained troops.
+As “Kanuni,” Suleiman the Magnificent reformed the timar system, standardized taxation, and strengthened administrative law across the Ottoman Empire. (military fiefs), making sure sipahis (cavalrymen) actually lived on their land and trained troops.
 He standardized weights, measures, and coinage.
 He lowered some taxes on peasants to keep the countryside productive.
 He protected Christian and Jewish communities under the millet system, allowing them to govern their own religious and family affairs as long as they paid the jizya and remained loyal.

 These were not humanitarian reforms; they were pragmatic ones.
 A stable, taxable peasantry and loyal minorities meant more revenue and fewer revolts.